drachenfliger13/drachenfliger13/README.md

 Asexual 🖤🩶🤍💜
 Aromantic💚🤍🩶🖤

-Basically I now have to Be Cliche and say I use Arch btw. with Hyperland and Programm in Rust lol
+Basically I now have to be Cliche and say I use Arch btw. with Hyperland and Programm in Rust lol

--->
+### Current projects:
+- an application that is solving a problem of me having too many notes on different plattforms i.e. notion, obsidian etc. but this will be more understandable and expliande in detail, whe I finnished planning it.

 #### Hobbies:
 - music: Playing E-Bass and Piano